Boolean-Autocrat/MLSDev/README.md

-This is a simple project setup for the MLS DEV thing for HR and party.
+This is a simple project setup for the MLS DEV thing for HR and friends.